Guide to Utilization Management

 Value-Based Referral Optimization

-Organizations implement systematic approaches including:
+Organizations implement systematic approaches including:2, 3

 • Clinical pathways for common conditions.

-• Closed-loop tracking ensures follow-through.
+• Closed-loop tracking to ensure follow-through.

 Diagnostic Testing: Balancing Access with Appropriateness

-Laboratory Optimization: Value-based organizations focus on:
+Laboratory Optimization:2, 3, 61 Value-based organizations focus on:

-• Avoiding routine preoperative testing ($200-500 per surgery saved)69
+• Avoiding routine pre-operative testing without indication.

-• Implementing standing orders for chronic disease monitoring
+• Implementing standing orders for chronic disease monitoring.

 Telehealth Integration for Value Optimization